 - Where is the cheapest place to stay in Tokyo?
 Shared houses and hostels.
-I’ve included a list of places to stay and not to stay in Tokyo.
-You may also want to check out the sites and places below that I asked friends where they stayed around Japan.
+I’ve included a list of places to stay below and not to stay in Tokyo (see World Unite!).
+You may also want to check out the sites and places that I asked friends where they stayed around Japan.

 - Can my Japanese improve while working?
 Yes if you try your best to listen and study what you’ve learnt.
 What I started doing was everyday I learnt a word or sentence, I put it in my iPod and then wrote it down later with the meaning.
 Your listening skills will improve steadily when you are around Japanese people more and will have no choice but to reply in Japanese.

 - How much discount can I get working at shop?
 Depends, working at CoCo Ichibanya I didn’t have to pay for the rice and spice level but you had to pay for the toppings.
 So I have no clue about fashion retail or other shops unfortunately.